History – the cradle of Vattenfall

 Characteristics of the Göta Älv River

 The Göta Älv River, where Olidan is situated, originates in Lake Vänern, Sweden’s largest lake.
 Stretching from Lake Vänern to Gothenburg’s harbour and out into the Kattegatt part of the sea, the Göta Älv River carries the greatest volume of water of any river in Sweden and its 44-metre head (drop) is mainly concentrated in the river’s upper stretch at Vargön, Trollhättan and Lilla Edet.
 For centuries, the Göta Älv River has been a major transport route, particularly since the construction of the Göta Canal.

 Vattenfall is the sole owner and operator of the four hydro power stations on the Göta Älv River: Vargön, Hojum, Olidan and Lilla Edet.
 The most recently built power station is Hojum, which was completed in 1941, and the first one was Olidan, completed in 1910.

 Olidan has a total of 13 units, of which 10 supply electricity.
 For many years, tourists have come to the case and lock area in Trollhättan to experience the raw force of nature that exists in the hydro power station.
 The visitors’ centre has become more and more popular each year.
-Fallens Dagar (Falls' Days) is organised in the third weekend of July.
+Fallens Dagar (Falls' Days) is organised in July every year.
 The release of water at the power station is a magnificent spectacle.
 About 120,000 people visit Trollhättan each summer during Falls' Days.